Xclo/cf-test-harness/README.md

 # pcf-test-harness
-Test Harness for PCF Platform for App Developers
+Test Harness for PCF Platform for App Developers using Concourse

 ## Objective
 Create a set of test apps, targeting specific buildpacks, services in PCF and test the platform's availability for app Developers